facebookresearch/habitat-challenge/README.md

 1. Implement your own agent or try one of ours.
 We provide an agent in `agents/random_agent.py` that takes random actions.

-    [Optional] Modify submission.sh file if your agent needs any custom modifications (e.g. command-line arguments).
-Otherwise, nothing to do.
-Default submission.sh is simply a call to `RandomAgent` agent in `agents/random_agent.py`.

 1. Install [nvidia-docker v2](https://github.com/NVIDIA/nvidia-docker) following instructions here: [https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).
 Note: only supports Linux; no Windows or MacOS.